 Roses are in bloom too!
 Add some Knock Out Roses or Drift Roses to your garden for year round color.
 By the third or fourth week of February, if no more cold weather is predicted, we will bring in many spring and summer blooming perennials and annuals.

-Always remember to incorporate mushroom compost or black cow manure into your soil to enrich it.
-Flowers, roses, and azaleas do not like sand!
+Always to remember to enrich your soil.
+Flowers, roses and azaleas do not like sand!
 Fertilize blooming plants with 6-8-10 Slow Release Bloomer.

 Consider adding in some lower growing varieties that are also repeat bloomers (spring and fall) like Fashion Azaleas (pictured below).